Learn more here and then join us to fight back!

 WE CANNOT APPROVE THESE LOCAL ELECTIONS WITHOUT ANSWERS TO THESE QUESTIONS!

-There have been three regular meetings, plus four special meetings, at which various Charter amendments have been proposed.
-Of the several hundred of letters received by the City from residents, over 95% have been in vigorous opposition to these changes.
+There were three regular meetings, plus four special meetings, at which various Charter amendments have been proposed.
+Of the several hundred of letters received by the City from residents, over 90% have been in vigorous opposition to these changes.

 In fact, the new council members themselves ran on a campaign platform of "NO CHANGES TO THE CITY CHARTER!"